DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 Your placement school might use specific lesson planning resources that you’ll be able to access.

-You can also <%= govuk_link_to "find alternative lesson planning resources and tips.", "#" %>
+You can also <%= govuk_link_to "find alternative lesson planning resources and tips.", "/resources-while-training/lesson-planning-as-a-trainee-teacher" %>

-As well as preparing for your first placement, you can also think about <%= govuk_link_to "what to ask your teacher training provider.", "#" %>